Borobudur: Restoration

-Due to the limited budget, the restoration had been primarily focused on cleaning the sculptures, and Van Erp did not solve the drainage problem.
+Due to the limited budget, the restoration had been primarily focused on cleaning the sculptures, and van Erp did not solve the drainage problem.
 Within fifteen years, the gallery walls were sagging, and the reliefs showed signs of new cracks and deterioration.
 Van Erp used concrete from which alkali salts and calcium hydroxide leached and were transported into the rest of the construction.
 This caused some problems, so that a further thorough renovation was urgently needed.

 Small restorations had been performed since then, but not sufficient for complete protection.
 During World War II and Indonesian National Revolution in 1945 to 1949, Borobudur restoration efforts were halted.
 The monument suffered further from the weather and drainage problems, which caused the earth core inside the temple to expand, pushing the stone structure and tilting the walls.
 By 1950s some parts of Borobudur were facing imminent danger of collapsing.
 In 1965, Indonesia asked the UNESCO for advice on ways to counteract the problem of weathering at Borobudur and other monuments.
-In 1968 Professor Soekmono, then head of the Archeological Service of Indonesia, launched his "Save Borobudur" campaign, in an effort to organize a massive restoration project.
+In 1968, Soekmono, then head of the Archeological Service of Indonesia, launched his "Save Borobudur" campaign, in an effort to organize a massive restoration project.